LCR-ADS-Lab/TAALED/docs/ld_indices/README.md

 ### Let's start calculating LD indices!
 This quick-start guide walked you through how to create `ldvals` object and output basic information.
-In the following pages, we outline how to output lexical diversity indices and how to batch process text files and save the output in csv.
+In the following pages, we outline how to output lexical diversity indices and how to batch process input text files and save the output in csv.

 {% include list.liquid %}